Mini Chocolate Surprise Cakes – Perfect for a Party

 I made a crafty extra one on the side, because I do like to try my wares before they go out into the big wide world.
 The cake was a well flavoured chocolate one with a nice texture and the injected liquid chocolate was fun and gave added interest.
 All of the different cakes were thoroughly enjoyed and these ones were deemed to be a great success.

-I am entering these into Tea Time Treats with Karen at Lavander and Lovage and Janie at The Hedge Combers.
-There’s is always a groaning tea table, but I just can’t help contributing to it, especially as the theme is chocolate.
+I’m entering these mini chocolate surprise cakes into Tea Time Treats with Karen at Lavender & Lovage.
+You’ll find a permanently groaning tea table here.
+But somehow, I just can’t help contributing to it, especially as the theme this month is chocolate.

 I am also sending some off to Dom over at Belleau Kitchen for his new Simply Eggcellent challenge.
 This month it’s also all about chocolate.